Courseiva

 Why this answer

-VRF (A) provides per-customer routing, and MP-BGP (B) advertises VPN routes between PEs.
-MPLS labels are used but not essential as control plane component.
+VRF (D) provides per-customer routing isolation, and MP-BGP with VPN-IPv4 address family (E) is used to exchange VPN routes between PEs.
+MPLS labels are used for data plane forwarding but are not considered control plane components for VPN operation.

 MCQhard